guilhermess/CarND-PID-Control-Project/README.md

 and running with new values of P, I and D until the sum of dp values converge to a value less than a given tolerance (0.2 in this project).

-The throttle during the optimization was set up as a linear function of the steering angle, so that large absolute steering angle values would lead to a reduced throttle:
+The throttle was set up as a linear function of the steering angle, so that large absolute steering angle values would lead to a reduced throttle:

 throttle = 0.4 - 0.39 * fabs(steering);